 If the potential winner is a minor, or is at least 18 but still considered a minor in his/her jurisdiction of residence, the Organizer reserves the right to award the prize in the name of his/her Parent/Guardian, who will be required to fulfill any other requirements imposed on the winner set forth herein.
 Potential winners must continue to comply with all terms and conditions of these Competition Rules, and winning is contingent upon fulfilling all requirements.
 In the event that a potential winner is disqualified for any reason, the Organizer reserves the right to award the applicable prize to an alternate winner from among remaining eligible entries.

 Any false information provided within the context of the Competition by the Entrant concerning identity, mailing address, telephone number, email address, ownership of rights, or non-compliance with these Rules or the like may result in the immediate elimination of the entrant from the Competition.
+If such falsification or misrepresentation is discovered after a potential winner is identified or after a winner is named, the Organization reserves the right to disqualify the Entrant and retract the status and the prize.

 The Organizer also reserves the right to request photographs, graphic or other material relating to Entrants and their entered projects for the purpose of media coverage.
 By providing materials, the Entrant confirms that these materials are original, that by publishing them, the promoter of the Competition / the Organizer will not incur any obligation to third parties, nor will the copyright and other rights or legitimate interests of third parties (including the right to protection of personality or reputation of third parties) be affected.